Exam Board: AQA

 100% examination

-General college entry requirements plus a grade 5 or above in GCSE English Language.
+Grade 6 or above in a social science or humanities subject plus a grade 6 or above in GCSE English Language.

 Philosophy is a very challenging A Level that demonstrates to employers and universities that you are a creative and critical thinker.
 Universities and employers value this qualification and there is evidence that philosophy graduates have higher levels of employment than many other courses.